 Which is the best TV if I am on a tight budget?

-Ultimately, we advise buying a TV that sits within your budget.
-If you are on a budget and you don’t mind a regular-joe TV (but still want the best of its price range), I would recommend looking at Samsung’s non-QLED range, specifically the NU7100 series.
+Ultimately, we advise you to buy a TV in Singapore that sits within your budget.
+If you are on a budget and you don’t mind a regular-joe television (but still want the best of its price range), I would recommend looking at Samsung’s non-QLED range, specifically the RU7100 series.
 It has been reviewed to be a great 4K TV on a budget.

-For budget TVs, don’t expect great HDR performance, even if they are written on the specs.
+For budget TVs in Singapore, don’t expect great HDR performance, even if they are written on the specs.
 4K and functionality, on the other hand, is what you are going to look for.